For the second time, a judge ruled murder suspect Christopher Sorenson is mentally fit to stand trial.

 Prosecutor Steve Somers on Tuesday asked Hood to schedule a trial date, saying it has been "well over" two months since Sorenson's preliminary hearing in October.

-In an apparent reference to Sorenson's shaky mental stability, Somers said, "This delay is not good for him."
+In an apparent reference to Sorenson's shaky mental stability, Somers said, "This delay is not good for him.

-Hood granted defense attorney Steve Liner's request for more time to work with an
+Hood granted defense attorney Steve Liner's request for more time to work with an expert analyst he is consulting.

 Hood asked Sorenson and the attorneys to return to court Feb.
 18 for a hearing to set a trial date.